nymexhub/Theatherflix/README.md

 #Join the conversation about Theatherflix using Slack!
 https://nodeio-labs.slack.com.

-#
-#Github:

-#IMPORTANT

-DON'T FORGET TO :

-$:GIT PULL
+## Github notes for Engineers & Developers

-BEFORE ANY COMMMIT! (or we could lose all the work that other engineers and developers in the project could have done)
+Before any commit, don't forget this: (or we could lose all the work that other engineers and developers in the project could have done)
+1. `git pull`
+2. `git add .` (your contrib.)
+3.  your contrin - commit ...

 #
 git@github.com:felipealfonsog/theatherflix.git